edwardhdlu/q-trader/README.md

 # Environment
- market env is essentially a time-series data-frame (RNNs work well with time-series data) there is a zero-market impact hypothesis, which essentially states that the agent’s action can never be significant enough to affect the market env.
+ market env is essentially a time-series data-frame (RNNs work well with time-series data)

 The policy network outputs an action daily